Creates a portal widget to continuously stream frames from a running Sketch into a Jupyter notebook.

 sketch parameter to specify a different running Sketch, such as a Sketch created using Class mode.

-This magic is intended to be used when a real display is not available, such as when using py5 through an online Jupyter notebook system such as binder.
+This function is intended to be used when a real display is not available, such as when using py5 through an online Jupyter notebook system like binder (mybinder.org).
 You are free to execute code elsewhere in the notebook while the Sketch is running and the portal is open.
 This function can only be used in a Jupyter Notebook.
 It uses ZMQ to stream JPEG images from the kernel to the client front-end.

 time_limit parameter to set a time limit (seconds).
 Use